Abhishek-EE/Playing-With-PointCloud/README.md

   <span style="display:inline-block; width:30%; text-align:center;">Plane Estimation Using RANSAC</span>
 </p>

-As can be obtained whenever there are enough inlier points available this approach works extremely well.
+As can be observed from the above cases whenever there are enough inlier points available this approach works extremely well.

 However there are three specific cases where this approach fails,
-- Insufficient Inliers: RANSAC relies on finding a sufficient number of inliers that support the proposed plane model.
+* Insufficient Inliers: RANSAC relies on finding a sufficient number of inliers that support the proposed plane model.
 If the actual number of inliers (points that lie on the plane) is too low compared to the total number of points, RANSAC might fail to find the correct plane.

 <p align="center">
   <img src="images/LowInlierRANSAC.png" width="90%" alt="Image 1 Caption">
 </p>

-- Multiple Planes: If the point cloud contains multiple planes or other geometric structures, RANSAC might not be able to distinguish between them effectively.
+* Multiple Planes: If the point cloud contains multiple planes or other geometric structures, RANSAC might not be able to distinguish between them effectively.
 It could end up fitting a plane that is an average of several planes or fitting the wrong plane entirely.

 <p align="center">
   <img src="images/Multiple_planes_RANSAC.png" width="90%" alt="Image 1 Caption">
 </p>

-- High Noise Levels: If the point cloud has a high level of noise, the random sampling process may frequently select noisy points, leading to incorrect plane models.
+* High Noise Levels: If the point cloud has a high level of noise, the random sampling process may frequently select noisy points, leading to incorrect plane models.

 <p align="center">
   <img src="images/HighNOiseRANSAC.png" width="90%" alt="Image 1 Caption">
 </p>